 - Tiberium from the Command & Conquer series is the most valuable substance in the world (leading to the GDI and Nod fighting over it) and will either kill or mutate anybody who steps in it.

-- The Chaos Emeralds from Sonic the Hedgehog are a bit of a subversion as they're not all green.
+- The Chaos Emeralds from Sonic the Hedgehog play with this, as they're not all green.
 They're still the strongest phlebotinum in the universe.
 The Master Emerald, however, is actually green.

 - The soul in Mortal Kombat is represented as a green energy, which allows character enhance their attacks, conjure spiritual weapons, and empower with the souls of fallen people.